openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 A verifiable presentation container is an array of objects, each of them containing the following fields:

 `format`: REQUIRED A JSON string denoting the proof format the presentation was returned in.
-This specification introduces the values `jwt_vp` and `ldp_vp` to denote credentials in JSON-LD and JWT format, respectively, as defined in https://identity.foundation/presentation-exchange/.
+This specification introduces the values `jwt_vp` and `ldp_vp` to denote credentials in JSON-LD and JWT format, respectively, as defined in [@!DIF.PresentationExchange].

 `presentation` : REQUIRED.
 A W3C Verifiable Presentation with a cryptographically verifiable proof in the defined proof format.